Rhett recently asked:

 - Turn on ALL the interior lights, landscaping lights and exterior lights if there are any.
 It's easy to underestimate the amount of time it takes to get all the lights on, especially if the homeowner is not there to show you where all the switches are.
 I've found that the exterior spots can frequently be too much (too bright).
 You can selectively turn each bulb off by unscrewing the bulb slightly.
 A small step ladder is handy for this.

 - Some photographers like to hose down the driveway or cement areas that are in the shot so they are wet for a twilight shot.

 - Use a tripod and cable release to eliminate camera vibration because exposure times will be several seconds or longer.
 If you don't have a cable release use the interval timer to release the shutter.
-Some people have said, "I can't do twilight shots because I don't have a DLSR that has high ISO capability".
+Some people have said, "I can't to twilight shots because I don't have a DLSR that has high ISOs".
 Not a problem, with a tripod you just make long exposures.
-In fact, better to use a low ISO and long exposure times so you have minimal noise.
+In fact, better to use a low ISO and long exposure times so you have minimum noise.

 - Shoot raw so you will be able to adjust the white balance and exposure to your taste in post-processing.

 - Set your camera to a low ISO (100) to get better color and less noise.
 This is probably not as important with newer high ISO DSLR bodies.